juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 "Jean has been researching methods to supplement his loss of vision," Markus reasoned.
 "However, progress has been slow - non-existent, in fact!
 If his cultivation were just a bit higher, he could rely on his mana senses, but without the ability to cast a spell or cultivate, I do not think that is an option."

 "I propose that we prioritise this matter," Master Larks declared.
-"We cannot leave a child behind like this, especially when our sect is just starting out."
+"We cannot leave a child behind like this, especially when our sect is just starting."

 "I will inform the others accordingly," Markus affirmed.
 As the discussion drew to a close, he stood up to leave.